My initial findings on the Giza Site Plan of

-The dimensions of the three pyramid-bases as determined by Petrie in inches are given in Table I, together with the average variations in the lengths of the sides and the orientations of the three pyramids with respect to true north.
+The dimensions of the three pyramid-bases as determined by Petrie in inches are given in Table I, together with the orientations of the three pyramids with respect to true north.
 The distances separating the centres of the pyramids were computed by Petrie along axes constructed parallel to the mean azimuth of the Second and Great Pyramids of -4' 52", and are given in Table II.

 To obtain the axial components of spacing between the bases of the three pyramids, the distances between the pyramid-centres can be combined with the sides of the bases, to give the dimensions as listed in Table III.
 There will be small differences at the corners due to the slight variations in the azimuths of the sides with respect to the axes of the plan; but since the Second and Great Pyramids have the same orientation within two minutes of arc - a remarkably small divergence - these differences average only about 5 cm.
 The Third Pyramid, however, differs in azimuth from the Second and Great Pyramids by about 1/3 degree in a clockwise direction, so that elements of about 25 cm are generated at the corners relative to the mean components of spacing.
 The exact positions can be calculated using Petrie's original survey coordinates.